-We, the undersigned, recognise the critical need to reduce the level of greenhouse gases emitted by the global animal protein supply chain if we are to meet the goals of the Paris Agreement.
+We, the undersigned recognise the critical need to reduce the level of greenhouse gases emitted by the global agricultural supply chain if we are to meet the goals of the Paris Agreement.

 The scope of the problem